amzn/amzn-drivers/kernel/linux/ena/README.rst

 :phc_enable:
   Controls the enablement of the PHC feature.
 The default value is 0 (Disabled).
-  Notice that PHC must be supported by the device.
+  Notice that PHC must be supported by the kernel and the device.

 Disable Predictable Network Names:
 ==================================